mdibaiee/node-telegram-api/README.md

 npm install telegram-api
 ```

+If you are cloning this repository, remember to run `npm install` to install dependencies.

 The code is well documented.
 I'm trying to integrate JSDoc / ESDoc into our repository for an easy to access documentation.

+---

 All Telegram API methods are accessible through `api` property of bots.